-The Biggest Bet of my Life
+The Biggest Bet of my Life.

 Betting.
 Gambling.
 Roll of the dice.

 Call it what you may.
-Sometimes everything you bet wins while other, unlucky, days everything you give half a backwards glance looks ominous.
+Sometimes everything you bet wins while other, unlucky, days everything you give half a backward glance looks ominous.
 I'm sure every punter has had times when whatever the price of your fancy – you are doomed to lose.

 It's times like these you need to make the most of Sports Betting Promo Codes to eek every last drop of value from your favourite bookmakers.

 So, you think you've had a bad day?
 As one unlucky punter would say: